 Special Note on Building Lease Agreements

 This program will keep track of your inventory, student rosters, calendar events, financial and parent communications and much more.
 We will be using the following areas this year.

 Campus Teacher and Program Webpages

 We are working to create consistent looks for our websites throughout the district.
-We have a District Fine Arts Page (ran by Mr. Peach) and each teacher should have a Teacher Page located on each campus website.
+We have a District Fine Arts Page (run by Mr. Levin), and each teacher should have a Teacher Page located on each campus website.
 In addition, some secondary teachers might opt to have a Program Page.
 Regardless, the Teacher Page and Program Pages should be easy found on each campus websites.

 On the District Fine Arts Page - We will do the following:

 On the Teacher Page and/or Program Page located on each of the campus websites we should strive to have the following: